apitable/apitable/README.md

 - **Back-end developer**: You have experience with NestJS, TypeScript, Spring Boot, Java, SQL, Kubernetes, Terraform.
 And you like to write high quality code with clear documentation and unit tests.
 - **Front-end developer**: You have experience with React, NextJS, TypeScript, WebPack.
 And you like to write high quality code with clear documentation and unit tests.

-Regardless of time and conditions, if you want to get involved to the team of APITable, do not hesitate and send your CV to <talent@aitable.ai>.
+Regardless of time and conditions, if you want to get involved to the team of APITable, do not hesitate to [fill out this form](https://aitable.ai/share/shrDNBDeVlLvB1eFDMWhl) or send your CV to <talent@aitable.ai>.

 ## 📺 Screenshot